nikolovlazar/egghead-beginners-guide-nextjs/final/lesson-12/README.md

 ## 🚀 Exercise

-In this lesson, we're going to refactor the previous lesson's solution to use SSR instead.
+Refactor the previous lesson's solution to use SSR instead.

 ## ⭐️ Challenge